 So who should you be addressing your shoulder pain?
 In short, a good place to start is scheduling an appointment with an orthopedic doctor.
 This is because orthopedic doctors specialize in treating musculoskeletal injuries which involve our bones, joints, ligaments, nerves, and tendons.
 An orthopedic specialist can examine your shoulder and order imaging studies like X-rays, MRIs, or ultrasounds that can help diagnose your pain symptoms and develop a treatment regimen tailored to your specific needs.

 Our shoulder specialists at Raleigh Orthopaedic are dedicated to achieving quality outcomes, and have many services available on-site to ensure that patients receive the most appropriate care for their orthopedic shoulder conditions.
 Our fellowship-trained physicians offer surgical and non-surgical treatments to get you back to your normal activities!
-Click here to book your appointment today.
+Book your appointment online today.

 If your injury or condition is recent, you can walk right into one of our Raleigh Orthopaedic Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.